joernsmock/working-with-remotes/README.md

 # Head First Git - Chapter 5

-This is my second attempt at collaborating using Git and Github.
+This is my second attempt (and the third push) at collaborating using Git and Github.